 - Bring a water bottle.
 Especially if you visit in the summertime, you'll be walking under the hot sun, often in areas without shade, so bring a refillable water bottle.
 There are a couple of water fountains on the Palatine Hill where you can refill your bottle, but there is no bottled water for sale on the hill.

 - Bring a snack or picnic, but be discreet.
 Particularly near the Farnese Gardens, there are benches and a few areas where you can plop down on the grass and eat a sandwich you've brought along.
 However, don't bring a blanket and picnic basket and figuring on lounging for a few hours.
 Picnicking per se is not allowed on the Palatine Hill, however, no one will chase you off if you stop for a few minutes for a quick bite.
 Note that there are no food and drink sales on the Palatine Hill, so if you don't bring a snack, time your visit for before or after lunch.

-- Don't try to see all three sites in a day.
+- Don't try to see all three sites in one day.
 The combined archaeological area of the Palatine Hill, the Roman Forum and the Colosseum is sprawling, crowded and overwhelming.
-Don't try to take in all three sites in one day—you'll wind up exhausted and ultimately, won't appreciate what you're seeing.
+Don't try to take in all three sites in one day—you'll wind up exhausted and ultimately won't appreciate what you're seeing.
 Your ticket is good for 24 hours from the time you enter the first attraction.
-So if you visit the Forum and the Palatine Hill one day and entered, for example, at 10 a.m., you can see the Colosseum the next day, as long as you enter by 10 a.m.
-We strongly suggest you break your visit up into two days.
+So, if you visit the Forum and the Palatine Hill the first day and entered, for example, at 10 a.m., you can see the Colosseum the next day, as long as you enter by 10 a.m.
+We strongly suggest you spread your visit over two days.